sylvainmetayer/epsi-i4-sauvegarde/backup_nextcloud_vm.md

 ## Setup

-1. Create an user 'epsi-backup' and add a ssh key *without* passphrase.
+1. Create an user 'epsi-backup' and add to this user a ssh key *without* passphrase.

     ```bash
-    sudo adduser epsi-backup && sudo su epsi-backup
+    # sudo adduser epsi-backup && sudo su epsi-backup
-    ssh-keygen -t rsa -b 8192 -C "BACKUP@BACKUP"
+    $ ssh-keygen -t rsa -b 8192 -C "BACKUP@BACKUP"
     ```

-2. add to the `/home/epsi-backup/.ssh/authorized_keys` the public key of  `epsi-nextcloud` user (from the nextcloud VM)
+2. add to the `/home/epsi-nextcloud/.ssh/authorized_keys` the public key of  `epsi-backup` user (from the Backup VM)

 3. Copy restore.sh script to the $HOME of epsi-backup. `scp restore.sh epsi-backup@192.200.0.3:~`